 - 1/3 cup semisweet chocolate chips (non-dairy for vegan)

-- Preheat oven to 375 degrees and line muffin tin with paper liners.
+- Preheat oven to 375 degrees F (190 C) and line muffin tin with paper liners.

-- Prepare flax egg by mixing flax meal and water in a large bowl - let rest for 5 minutes.
+- Prepare flax egg by mixing flaxseed meal and water in a large bowl – let rest for 5 minutes.

-- Add pumpkin puree, almond milk, brown sugar, oil, and vanilla extract and stir.
-Then add salt, baking soda and powder and cinnamon and whisk.
+- Add pumpkin puree, almond milk, lemon juice, brown sugar, oil, and vanilla extract and stir.
+Then add salt, baking soda and powder, and cinnamon and whisk.

 - Carefully place flours into a sifter and sift over wet ingredients and stir.